 Think about how much time you realistically need to plan and budget for your day, and use this as a guide when it comes to choosing your date.
 You can use our 12-month wedding planning timeline as a great example of what planning a wedding really looks like!

 If you really want to set your date sooner rather than later, think about the things you can do to relieve some of your time.
-This could mean hiring a wedding planner, or utilising a wedding planning software to help organise your tasks and communicate with your guests.
+This could mean hiring a wedding planner, or utilising wedding planning software to help organise your tasks and communicate with your guests.

 Dates to avoid